laniel123/Spotify-Playlist-Analyzer/README.md

 ---

-## ✨ Future Ideas
+## Future Ideas

-- Add support for other sad artists (Elliott Smith, The Smiths, etc.)
+- Support for other artists (Weezer, Elliott Smith, The Smiths, etc.)
-- Java based website.
+- Create a Java-based website.
 - Dynamic memes
-- Therapy resources link (optional, but probably needed)
+- Therapy resources link

 ---

-## 📜 License
+## License

 This project is just for fun.
 Feel free to fork it, modify it, or stare blankly at it while "How to Disappear Completely" plays.